Below you will find some answers to some of the most common questions about eCards and Stationery.

 *Although the above are well known and trusted software developers, EMA is not responsible for the performance, support or any conflicts that may be related to downloading and/or installing Internet browsers on your desktop or mobile device.

-What is the difference between my Stationary and my eCard?
+What is the difference between my Stationery and my eCard?

 What size(s) and format(s) do you accept for photos and graphics?